Montana/logdna-travis-blog/2021-12-31-logdnatravis.md

 <img width="1201" alt="Screen Shot 2021-12-31 at 9 43 08 AM" src="https://user-images.githubusercontent.com/20936398/147834381-50b24fbd-6cf4-4fb2-af84-0c799e2bbdea.png">

 Remember, this is just a quick example I used, but you can also use LogDNA with your project, I've found it very useful for the notifications.
 There's various other pluses to add LogDNA to your Travis CI project, and it's simple to integrate.

+## Conclusion

+There you have it!
+You've just used LogDNA with Travis CI, again I'm glad to be showing the flexibility and ease of use with Travis CI.

+As always if you have any questions, any questions at all, please email me at [montana@travis-ci.org](montana@travis-ci.org).

+Happy building, and Happy New Year!